-- Systems and processes prepare you to expand and scale up.
-It means you can take on new staff knowing that your business is going to stay on a desired course and not veer away because someone didn’t know how to do something important.
+- Systems and processes prepare you to expand and scale-up.
+It means you can take on new staff knowing that your business is going to stay on the desired course and not veer away because someone didn’t know how to do something important.

 - They make your brand and your business operation consistently.
 Everyone knows where they stand and what to do when X or Y happens.

 - You don’t have to reinvent the wheel every time a situation comes up.
 It saves on time and money if you have a process for this or that eventuality.

 - Introducing accounting systems that keep track of sales and expenditure.

 - Writing down your business plan for at least the next five years, including what goals you need to achieve and by when.